 We believe that EDB's resilient access to the local banking and capital markets is an important mitigating factor for potential additional pressure on liquidity.
-Nevertheless, we understand that it is very important that EDB and its subsidiaries, including Bandeirante, are able to secure long-term funding and balance capital expenditures and the distribution of dividends to improve their capital structure and liquidity standing so that they remain commensurate with the Baa3 rating category.
+Nevertheless, we feel it is very important that EDB and its subsidiaries, including Bandeirante, remain capable of securing adequate long-term funding while at the same time balancing capital expenditures and the distribution of dividends to maintain a capital structure and liquidity position that are commensurate with their current rating category.

 We view the current liquidity standing of the holding parent company EDB and some of its subsidiaries as being inadequate when compared with the typical liquidity characteristics of other investment grade issuers in Brazil.
-EDB's weaker liquidity position has resulted from the delay in the start-up of operations of the PECEM thermal power project followed by technical breakdowns, relatively high payment of dividends at the level of the holding parent company, capital injections in major power projects and the forced purchase of higher priced energy to meet the obligations of its PPAs.
+EDB's weaker liquidity position has resulted from the delay in the start-up of operations of the PECEM thermal power project followed by repeated technical breakdowns, relatively high payment of dividends at the level of the holding parent company, capital injections in major power projects and the forced purchase of higher priced energy to meet the obligations of its PPAs.

 On June 27, 2014, the parent holding company EDB announced it received from CWE Brasil (unrated), controlled by China Three Gorges (A1 stable), BRL 420.6 million related to the sales of its 50% participation in two major power projects as described in our issuer comment published on December 12, 2013.
-This fact further improves EDB's liquidity position.